asemoon/team/README.md

 debugging purposes.
 Ideally, logs for all the environments are available through a logging aggregator.
 ## Level 3
 * Everything mentioned in level 2 is practiced
+* Unify design systems: When building new features, engineers at don't have to think about how the general UI elements look like as they use a repository commonly called style guide.
+* Educate engineers to be product-oriented: Engineers building out features are trained to have a passion for the product as a whole.
+This helps them make better decisions during development and make the right comprises.
-* Build out technology radar
+* Build out technology radar: Clearly communicate what tools, frameworks, and languages will be used in the org.
-* Unify design systems: having style guides
-* Educate engineers to be product-oriented rather than purely thinking technical
-* Test plan in place and test management in place
-* Develop with SEO in mind
+[Tech Radar](https://www.thoughtworks.com/radar) can be a handy tool regarding this matter.
+This allows a cohesive development strategy and more code reusability resulting in faster product delivery.
+* Develop with SEO in mind: effective tech organizations do not let SEO be afterthought.
+They are always up-to-date with the latest SEO trends and ensure engineers follow them during feature development.
-* Develop with mobile-first mind set
+* Develop with mobile-first mind set: where applicable, all the experiences delivered to the user are mobile-friendly.
-* CI/CD/Zero downtime deployments
-* Start gathering data about users and how they are using your software
+* Know your users: start gathering data on how users are using your software while respecting their privacy.
+* CI/CD: there is a clear operational strategy for continuous integration and continuous delivery of the software.
+* Zero downtime deployments: when production deployments take place, there is no downtime for current users.
 ## Level 4
 * Everything mentioned in level 3 is practiced
 * Maximize code reusability strategy